NATIONAL RADIO ASTRONOMY OBSERVATORY ARCHIVES

 Calendars and Journals Series: This series includes calendars, daily journals, and diaries, some with detailed notations about meetings and trips, dated 1987-May 2003.
 Related materials: See also the notebooks for specific trips to Chile in the Millimeter Array Series below.
 Size: 1.0 linear feet.

-Correspondence Series: This series contains correspondence filed by Brown in binders in rough but somewhat overlapping chronological order.
-The correspondence is dated May 1977-April 1984, with the bulk dated 1977-1980 when Brown was Site Director in Green Bank.
+Correspondence Series: This series includes both paper correpondence and email.
+Paper correspondence was filed by Brown in binders in rough but somewhat overlapping chronological order, and is dated May 1977-April 1984, with the bulk dated 1977-1980 when Brown was Site Director in Green Bank.
 Correspondence from the binders has been merged into a single chronological file.
 Topics vary widely, including publications, observing time, visitors, outreach, instrumentation, and operations and administrative matters.
+Approximately 16,500 sent email messages dated 1997-2002 were received on CD and are available digitally; contact the Archivist for access information.
+Emails cover a variety of topics, with the bulk related to the MMA and to ALMA.
 Researchers should note that there is significant correspondence filed by Brown with other materials, e.g. in the Millimeter Array Series or in the NRAO Administration Series.
-Materials in this series are currently being processed.
+Size: 1.0 linear feet plus 16,500 files

 Millimeter Array (MMA) Series: U.S. community science workshops on the design of a synthesis array for millimeter-wave astronomy were first held in 1982 and continued through 1989.
 In July 1990 the National Radio Astronomy Observatory submitted a proposal for a millimeter array to the National Science Foundation (NSF), and in 1991 the decadal report of the National Research Council's Astronomy Survey Committee recommended the Millimeter Array as the highest priority ground-based astronomy project for the 1990s.
 Planning and site research began at NRAO, in November 1994 National Science Board (NSB) approved a project development plan for the MMA and endorsed further planning, and in May 1998 the NSB authorized the expenditure of $26M for a three-year MMA design and development program.
 In June 1999, the NSF signed a Memorandum of Understanding with European institutions for a joint design and development phase of the Atacama Large Millimeter/submillimeter Array (ALMA), a project that joined the MMA with the European Large Southern Array project.
 Materials filed with this series are dated 1985-2002, with almost all dated prior to the June 1999 Memorandum of Understanding.
 This series includes reports, memos, cost estimates, trip reports, photos, test data, and other materials related to the design and development of NRAO's MMA project and its evolution into the multinational ALMA project.
 Size: 2.0 linear feet.
 Click here for an item listing, or use the NRAO Archives online catalog to search for specific items or across multiple series/collections.
 Related materials: See the Atacama Large Millimeter/Submillimeter Array (ALMA) Series below for materials after the MMA project became ALMA, as well as the Calendars and Journals Series above for records of meetings, events, and trips related to MMA/ALMA.
 For additional materials on the MMA, see also the Records of the National Radio Astronomy Observatory, the Papers of Mark A. Gordon, the Papers of David E. Hogg, the Papers of Paul A. Vanden Bout, and the MMA/ALMA Memo Series.
 Researchers should note that material relevant to the MMA is included with materials on ALMA and vice versa, both in these papers and in other collections.